 What are Point and Click adventure games?

 Point and click adventure games were a popular genre of games in the early 1990s and have recently started to make a bit of a come back.
-The most famous adventure games are probably the Monkey Island games in which you play an aspiring pirate.
+The most famous adventure games are probably the Monkey Island series in which you play, Guybrush, an aspiring pirate.

 Moving the mouse across items in the scene will highlight their names.
 In the above picture you can move the cursor over the lock of the jail cell.
-This is an item in the world that can be interacted with.
-The player character has number of ways of interacting with things and in Monkey Island they're listed at the bottom of the screen.
+This is an object in the world that can be interacted with.
+The player character has a number of ways of interacting with objects and in Monkey Island they're listed at the bottom of the screen.

-Click "Look At", click the "Lock" and Guybrush, your player character, will speak out-loud about his impression of the lock (none of the other characters in the game ever ask who Guybrush is speaking too, so I assume they all think he's mad :D).
+Click "Look At" then click the "Lock" object and Guybrush, your player character, will speak out-loud about his impression of the lock (none of the other characters in the game ever ask who Guybrush is speaking too, so I assume they all think he's mad :D).

-Next to the commands there is a inventory which shows what Guybrush is currently carrying, Guybrush can interact with these items that same way he can interact with the scene.
+Next to the commands panel there's an inventory panel which shows what Guybrush is currently carrying.
+Guybrush can interact with his inventory objects the same way he interacts with objects in the scene.

 How can an adventure game be broken down into systems?